 Rural poverty disproportionately affects indigenous populations.
 Peru's poorest areas are in the Andes, where many indigenous Peruvians live.
-This group typically lives below the poverty line in isolated, rural areas with inadequate access to resources like healthcare (see p.
-5-6 of Sustenance and Health) and infrastructure (see p.
-1-3 of Technology and Material).
+This group typically lives below the poverty line in isolated, rural areas with inadequate access to resources like healthcare (see Sustenance and Health) and infrastructure (see Technology and Material).

 For example, in 2009, some 78% of children who spoke Quechua or Aymara lived in poverty, compared to 40% of children whose first language was Spanish.
 Although the constitution grants equal rights to all Peruvians and recognizes indigenous languages, indigenous groups often face discrimination resulting in disadvantages in work, education, and access to healthcare.
-Further, overreliance on commodities (see p.
-3-4 of Economics and Resources) and lax environmental protections have led to oil spills, exploitative oil palm cultivation, deforestation, and pollution on indigenous land that destroy traditional ways of life.
+Further, overreliance on commodities (see Economics and Resources) and lax environmental protections have led to oil spills, exploitative oil palm cultivation, deforestation, and pollution on indigenous land that destroy traditional ways of life.